ONEARMY/community-platform/functions/src/emailNotifications/README.md

 ### Testing

 We do not have the email extension set up in the emulator environment, so testing the end-to-end flow is difficult locally.
-These were the steps I used to test:
+Here are suggested steps for testing:

 1. Use unit tests to test the transformation of data in [createNotificationEmails](./createEmail.ts).
 2. Use handlebars sandbox to test the templates with sample data.